 The Tree of Hope has evolved from a single event to a community tradition, becoming an iconic symbol for philanthropy and kindness in Kelowna.
 Its partnership with the Landmark District and TD Canada Trust, the Tree of Hope has resulted in millions of dollars donated to local charities across Canada.

 RAISING HOPE, in partnership with the Landmark District, TD Canada Trust, and the Stober Foundation, seeks to shed light on a complex social issue facing our community while promoting compassion, generosity, and gratitude.
+Accordingly, each year in honour of our long-standing partnership together, we make a capital philanthropic gift to a charity doing integral work to address issues here at home and beyond, often announcing the gift as a SURPRISE at the lighting of the Tree of Hope!

 For the past 25 years, the Tree of Hope, a focal point in the Landmark District, has been a bright symbol of inspiration and hope to our community.
 However, Kelowna residents are likely unaware of the unique story of how the tree came to be!